heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Node-pressure Eviction.md

 ## Node conditions[](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/#node-conditions)

-The kubelet reports [node conditions](https://kubernetes.io/docs/concepts/architecture/nodes/#condition) to reflect that the node is under pressure because hard or soft eviction threshold is met, independent of configured grace periods.
+The kubelet reports [](https://kubernetes.io/docs/concepts/architecture/nodes/#condition) to reflect that the node is under pressure because hard or soft eviction threshold is met, independent of configured grace periods.

 The kubelet maps eviction signals to node conditions as follows: